ymunemasa/data-tutorials/tutorials/hortonworks/a-lap-around-spark/tutorial.md

 ##### Using Spark DataFrame API

-With Spark 1.3.1, DataFrame API is a new feature.
-DataFrame API provide easier access to data since it looks conceptually like a Table and a lot of developers from Python/R/Pandas are familiar with it.
+ DataFrame API provides easier access to data since it looks conceptually like a Table and a lot of developers from Python/R/Pandas are familiar with it.

 Let's upload people text file to HDFS